 Headband Crack Issue

 The headphone has an infamous structural flaw that has given buyers some serious headache.
 There is a structural weakness in the joint where the foldable ear cup meets.
 This causes the joint to undergo stress and resulting it to crack.
+This is a common stress point for some over-ear headphones – see Skull Candy Hesh 3.

 Not all are affected